6 Stereotypes of Down Syndrome and Their Wrong Perception

 The article takes a look at 6 major stereotypes about down syndrome and gives examples of people who have broken them.
 The first one is about people with down syndrome not being charming.
 This stereotype is broken by Madeline Stuart, who has achieved success as an Australian professional model.
 She has also walked the catwalk for New York Fashion Week.
 Madeline has proven that not only can someone with down syndrome be charming, but they can also play in the big leagues alongside different models.

-The second stereotype is the people with down syndrome cannot graduate because they can never be good at studies.
-Noelia Garella, is not only a graduate but also currently works as kindergarten teacher.
+The second stereotype is that people with down syndrome cannot graduate because they can never be good at their studies.
+Noelia Garella is not only a graduate but also currently works as a kindergarten teacher.
 The article talks about inclusive society and how education is a cornerstone.

 Being educated is the cornerstone of an inclusive society.
 It is likely that all people with down syndrome won’t succeed a higher education, however it is as likely that most students won’t be awarded the a nobel prize.
 It doesn’t stop students from trying, why should those with down syndrome also give up trying?

-The fourth stereotype is the people with down syndrome as always happy and they cannot experience a wide range of emotions.
-The article proves how this is completely false.
+The fourth stereotype is that people with down syndrome as always happy and cannot experience a wide range of emotions.
+The article proves that this is completely false.